The trust layer

 Third-party audit before mainnet

-All smart contracts on Base go through a full audit before mainnet deployment.
-Audit firm and report published openly.
-No exceptions.
+All contracts on Base audited pre-deploy.
+Firm and report published openly.

 Open-source scoring algorithm